 When you think of Utah, an image of Delicate Arch from Arches National Park might be one of the first that pops into your head.
 It’s easily one of Utah’s most famous and iconic landmarks.
-Heck, it’s even on our license plates!
+It was time for me to do a larger painting of this famous art.

 Milky Way Over Sundial Peak & Winter Blues